Publications involving 1000s of women from numerous countries.

 Measures psychosocial well-being with items that ask about body image and a woman’s confidence in social settings.

-Measures pain and rashes and difficulty with physical activities, such as lifting running or exercising.
+Measures pain, rashes, and difficulty with physical activities, such as lifting, running or exercising.

-Items cover breast appearance, satisfaction with breasts, how bras fit and how the breasts look when clothed or unclothed.
+Items ask about breast size, how bras fit, symmetry, and how the breasts look when clothed or unclothed.

 Measures the outcome of surgery and whether or not expectations were met.